Jalen Hurts: 2024 season: Super Bowl MVP

 helping the Eagles clinch their fourth consecutive playoff berth in a 22–16 win.
-The next week, Hurts threw for 290 yards, two touchdowns, and added a rushing score in a 27–13 win over the Pittsburgh Steelers, leading the Eagles to their first franchise 10-game win streak.On December 22, Hurts suffered a concussion against the Commanders in Week 16 in the first quarter and did not return, ending their win streak in the 36–33 loss as Kenny Pickett replaced him for the remainder of the game.
+The next week, Hurts threw for 290 yards, two touchdowns, and added a rushing score in a 27–13 win over the Pittsburgh Steelers, leading the Eagles to their first franchise 10-game win streak.
+On December 22, Hurts suffered a concussion against the Commanders in Week 16 in the first quarter and did not return, ending their win streak in the 36–33 loss as Kenny Pickett replaced him for the remainder of the game.
 He remained in concussion protocol and missed the final two games of the regular season, but he was cleared in time for the Eagles' Wild Card Game against the Packers.
 Hurts led the Eagles to a 22–10 win over the Packers in the Wild Card round.
 In the Divisional Round, Hurts helped the Eagles to a 28–22 victory.

 In the NFC Championship against the Commanders, Hurts tallied four touchdowns, zero turnovers, and directed the offense to a dominant 55–23 win, advancing to Super Bowl LIX.
 In Super Bowl LIX, Hurts threw for 221 yards with two touchdowns and an interception while also rushing for 72 yards and a touchdown in the 40–22 win against the Chiefs to avenge Philadelphia's loss two years earlier in Super Bowl LVII.
 He was named Super Bowl MVP for his performance, becoming the third Black quarterback to earn the honor and the fourth black starting quarterback to win a Super Bowl.
-Closing out the 2024 season, Hurts successfully led Philadelphia to the playoffs in all of his first four seasons as the primary starter, receiving two Pro Bowl selections in the process.
 He was ranked 19th by his fellow players on the NFL Top 100 Players of 2025.